ActivityWatch/docs/src/faq.rst

 Can I extend ActivityWatch with custom tracking?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes!
 ActivityWatch has a modular architecture built around "watchers" — small programs that track different things and report to a central server.
 You can write your own watchers using the REST API.
 The community has built watchers for VS Code, JetBrains IDEs, Spotify, and more.
-See the :ref:`Examples <examples>` for how to interact with ActivityWatch programmatically.
+See the :doc:`examples` for how to interact with ActivityWatch programmatically.

 Technical